zammad/zammad-admin-documentation/manage/overviews.rst

 Conditions for shown tickets
    .. figure:: /images/manage/overviews/overview-conditions-for-to-be-shown-tickets.png

-   What conditions should the listed tickets contain? (it is like a filter) You can add more than one condition.
+   Which tickets should be shown in this overview?
+The conditions can be seen like a filter.
+You can add more than one condition.
 In the preview you have the possibility to double check if your entry of the conditions makes sense by directly displaying tickets that match your filtering.

    .. include:: /misc/object-conditions/conditioning-depth-hint.include.rst

 Attributes
    .. figure:: /images/manage/overviews/sample-attributes-of-a-configured-overview.png

-   Which attributes shall be shown in the overview? (column headers)
+   Which attributes (column headers) shall be shown in the overview?

    With this setting you can select the headlines of your overview.
 Depending on which information is important in this selection, it can be displayed individually.
-For this example "Unassigned and open" the overview would look like this:
+For this example "Unassigned and open", the overview would look like this:

    .. figure:: /images/manage/overviews/attribute-selection-for-overviews.png

-   These settings can also be adjusted individually by admins at a later time (In the overview, top right: Options).
+   These settings can also be adjusted individually by admins at a later time (in the overview, top right: Options).

    .. note::